TeknooSoftware/states/README.md

 Presentation
 ------------
-Quick How-to to learn how use this library : [Startup](docs/howto/details.md).
+Description about components of this library : [Startup](docs/howto/details.md).

 Quick startup
 -------------